MattOhare1999/dissertation/documentation/timelog.md

 ## 30 Jan 2020

 *0.5 hours* - Wrote up week 15 status report
 *0.5 hours* - Planned meeting with supervisor
 *0.5 hours* - Meeting wtih supervisor

 ## 05 Feb 2020

 *0.5 hours* - Wrote up meeting minutes
+*2 hours* - Looked at improving kmeans and spring model visualisations - no progress
+*0.5 hours* - Created a headings template for dissertation
 *0.5 hours* - Wrote up week 16 status report

+## 06 Feb 2020

+*0.5 hours* - Planned for meeting with supervisor
+*0.5 hours* - Meeting with supervisor
+*1 hour* - Recommended reading by supervisor - How to Use t-SNE Effectively

+## 07 Feb 2020

+*0.5 hours* - Wrote up meeting minutes
+*6 hours* - Corrected t-SNE visualisation, labelling each data point by id.

+## 08 Feb 2020

+*1 hour* - Got offline code to a suitable standard and format to finally be committed to repo.